 I could go on and on about the benefits of fitness yoga and sing its praises forever, but I think you get the idea now.
 So how do you get started?

 Tree pose – Stand on one leg with palms to prayer and ankle flexed towards the knee.

 This is great for promoting leg and ankle strength.
-It gets the finer ankle muscles working and helps stability in cross country where ankles are particularly vulnerable on the undulating terrain.
+It gets the finer ankle muscles working and helps my stability in cross country where the ankles are particularly vulnerable on the undulating terrain.